Abhishekmishra2808/Legal-Document-Analyzer/AI_INTEGRATION_GUIDE.md

 ### **4. Test All Features**
 - Upload legal documents
-- Try document summarization with multiple AI models
+- Try document summarization with Gemini
 - Test the new document comparison feature
 - Perform risk assessment
 - Use the AI services dashboard